yoyoengine/yoyoengine/docs/Scripting/Lua Scripting/systems.md

     log("info", "Callback called with args: " .. arg1 .. ", " .. arg2 .. "\n")
     log("info", "It is currently " ..
 Timer:getTicks() .. "\n")
 end

--- obviously, you would put the blow inside some
--- kind of yoyoengine callback (onMount, etc)

 log("info", "It is currently " ..
 Timer:getTicks() .. "\n")